Patunim/Window-server-Homelab-Active-directory/README.md

 I added a description to the computer object for asset tracking.

 Screenshot Placeholder:
-[Insert Screenshot: Active Directory Users and Computers showing the computer account under default "Computers" container]
+[Insert Screenshot: Active Directory Users and Computers showing the computer account under default Computers container]

 🔹 5.
 GPO Testing and Validation
 To test the "Restrict Control Panel" policy: